Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 days, except as otherwise prohibited in subsection (c) or this

-(e) An applicant shall submit certification issued by the Department of State Police that the applicant's fingerprinting equipment and software meets all specifications required by the Department of State Police.
-Compliance with Department of State Police fingerprinting equipment and software specifications is a continuing requirement for licensure.
+(e) An applicant shall submit certification issued by the Illinois State Police that the applicant's fingerprinting equipment and software meets all specifications required by the Illinois State Police.
+Compliance with Illinois State Police fingerprinting equipment and software specifications is a continuing requirement for licensure.